Meeting the storyteller

 It’s ironic that we have to learn from those who prevented us from practising our culture in the first place.

-Luther Cora performs with his family at the daily 3.30pm Aboriginal Dance Show at Currumbin Wildlife Sanctuay
+Luther Cora performs with his family at the daily 3.30pm Aboriginal Culture Show at Currumbin Wildlife Sanctuay

 What is your greatest personal achievement to date?